-Using a laser engraver to make intricate patterns is as easy as focusing your laser beam on the material and letting the machine do the rest.
-But things can get pretty complicated when dealing with a material that is uneven like say, a computer mouse or a cylindrical item.
+Using a laser engraver to make intricate patterns is as easy as focusing your laser beam on your material of choice and letting the machine do the rest.
+But things can get pretty complicated when dealing with a material that is uneven like say, a mug, a wine bottle, or some other cylindrical item.

-So how do you successfully engrave on such uneven surfaces?
+How do you laser engrave on uneven surfaces?

 1. Using geometrical modelling